crosen188/ibm-containers-interconnect-2017/2-Running-Docker-Images-in-IBM-Containers.md

   ```
   $ cf ic ps
   CONTAINER ID        IMAGE                                                                COMMAND             CREATED              STATUS                  PORTS                          NAMES
-  d368a598-69d        registry.eu-gb.bluemix.net/ibm_containers_demo_eu/lets-chat:latest   ""                  About a minute ago   Running a minute ago    134.XXX.YYY.ZZ0:8080->8080/tcp   lets-chat
+  d368a598-69d        registry.ng.bluemix.net/ibm_containers_demo_eu/lets-chat:latest   ""                  About a minute ago   Running a minute ago    134.XXX.YYY.ZZ0:8080->8080/tcp   lets-chat
-  7ebf51a3-35a        registry.eu-gb.bluemix.net/ibm_containers_demo_eu/mongo:latest       ""                  3 minutes ago        Running 3 minutes ago   27017/tcp                      lc-mongo
+  7ebf51a3-35a        registry.ng.bluemix.net/ibm_containers_demo_eu/mongo:latest       ""                  3 minutes ago        Running 3 minutes ago   27017/tcp                      lc-mongo
   ```

 5. Check out your running app in your browser, at the IP you just bound.
 Remember to use port `8080`!

-## Conclusion

-Congratulations, you have successfully completed this IBM Containers lab!.
-You've just deployed your first Docker-based web app on a hosted container service!
-In this lab, you learned how to tag and push local images to Bluemix, inspect pushed images for security vulnerabilities, and run hosted multi-container applications on IBM Containers.

-Now you can take the hands-off approach to all your future application deployments!

-## Cleanup
+## Task 4: Cleanup

-If you plan to do another lab, you need to clean up your container instances.
+To ensure you have enough free quota to continue with the lab, you need to clean up your container instances.
 This can be done through the UI and the **DELETE** button on each container, or you can do this through the CLI with the `cf ic rm -f [CONTAINER_NAME]` command.

-## Related information

-Related resources and additional tutorials are available via [additional-resources](https://github.com/osowski/ibm-containers-codemotion/blob/master/99-additional-resources.md).
+##Congratulations!!!
+You have successfully accomplished lab 2.

+####Let's recap what you've accomplished thus far:

+- Tagged our images with our Bluemix namespace
+- Pushed (uploaded) our images to our private registry in Bluemix on the public IBM Cloud
+- Learned about the security posture of our image using Vulnerability Advisor
+- Ran our first containers in the cloud

+###Time to continue with lab 3 - Leveraging Bluemix Services with your Containers